tbauer516/Mobilize.net/WORKFLOW.md

     - So there are no conflicts (two people changing the same code)
   + Assign it to yourself
 2) Make your own feature brance
+  + Branch name should be of the form "`username<dash>few words on what your fixing"` all separated with hyphens
+    + ex: `tbauer516-frontend-ajax`
   + `git branch <branch-name>`
   + `git checkout <branch-name>`
   + start coding